-- Make business decisions in the best interest of the company and not on the basis of personal interests. - Anticipate and avoid situations in which the appearance of a conflict of interest may arise. - Avoid engaging companies with which personal interest exists if it could personally benefit the partner. - Inform Siemens of any personal interest that might exist in connection with the business relationship. - Establish measures which prevent conflict of interests. - Avoid that their employees use their position to offer gifts, invitations or other advantages to Siemens employees or other third parties.
+- To make business decisions in the best interest of the company and not on the basis of personal interests. - To anticipate and avoid situations in which the appearance of a conflict of interest may arise. - To avoid engaging companies with which personal interest exist if it could personally benefit the partner. - To inform Siemens of any personal interest that might exist in connection with the business relationship. - To establish measures which prevent conflict of interests. - To avoid that their employees use their position to offer gifts, invitations or other advantages to Siemens employees or other third parties.
 This does not apply to occasional gifts of purely symbolic value or meals or entertainment of appropriate value.